Skill · AI & Development

 Install

-Add the .skill file to your Claude app. ~10 seconds.
+Add the .skill file to your Claude app.
+About 10 seconds.

 Run it on your work